mdelapenya/webump/README.md

 We read a `VERSION.txt` file at the project root folder, which must contain just a valid Semver version.
 Then we replace that value to perform the bump.

-This `VERSION.txt` file acn be overriden passing a `VERSION_FILENAME` environment variable, with the name of the file containing the Semver version value.
+This `VERSION.txt` file can be overriden passing a `VERSION_FILENAME` environment variable, with the name of the file containing the Semver version value.

 ## Volumes